ChantalShepherd/zen-flow/README.md

 UX
 ### Pre-project Planning
->When deciding on this project i knew i wanted to create my website based around wellness.
+-When deciding on this project i knew i wanted to create my website based around wellness.
 I had to figure out which website would have the most growth and traffic of customers.
 This was between Yoga, Meditation or Mindfulness.

->I saw this as an opportunity to craft an intuitive and visually engaging platform that promotes health and balance.
+-I saw this as an opportunity to craft an intuitive and visually engaging platform that promotes health and balance.

 I came to the conclusion that the best path forward would be to build a Service website about Yoga.